anuejn/diventure/README.md

-# Diventure Engine
+# Diventure!

+[WIP] A point and click adventure game on the topic of dumpster diving.

-A game engine for making Point & Click adventure games for the web.
+Includes a custom game engine for making Point & Click adventure games for the web usnig SVG files created in inkscape and typescript.